-In November 2000, the US Federal Trade Commission (FTC) staff advised the Group that they were conducting a non-public investigation to determine whether the Group was violating Section 5 of the Federal Trade Commission Act by 'monopolizing or attempting to monopolize' the market for paroxetine hydrochloride by preventing generic competition to Paxil and requested the Group to submit certain information in connection with that investigation.
+In November 2000, the US Federal Trade Commission (FTC) staff advised the Group that they were conducting a non-public investigation to determine whether the Group was violating Section 5 of the Federal Trade Commission Act by 'monopolizing or attempting to monopolize the market for paroxetine hydrochloride by preventing generic competition to Paxil and requested the Group to submit certain information in connection with that investigation.
 In October 2003 the FTC closed its investigation on the basis of its finding that no further action is warranted.

-Following public reference to the FTC investigation regarding Paxil, purported class actions were filed in the US District Court for the Eastern District of Pennsylvania on behalf of indirect purchasers, including consumers and third party payers, and direct purchasers.
+Following public reference to the FTC investigation regarding Paxil, purported class actions were filed in the US District Court for the Eastern District of Pennsylvania on behalf of indirect were filed in the OS District Court for the Eastern District of Pennsylvaria on berlain of Indirect purchasers, including consumers and third party payers, and direct purchasers.
 The plaintiffs claimed that the Group monopolized a 'market' for Paxil by bringing allegedly sham patent litigation and allegedly abusing the regulatory procedures for the listing of patents in the FDA Orange Book.
-The court has granted final approval to settlement with the direct purchaser class and preliminary approval to settlement with the purported class of indirect purchasers.
+The court has granted final approval to settlement with the direct purchasers class and preliminary approval to settlement with the purported class of indirect purchasers.
 The hearing date for final approval for the indirect purchaser class settlement is 9th March 2005.
 The Group has also reached a final settlement with a group of chain drugstores.
 In state courts a purported consumer fraud class action in California remains at an early stage and, separately, both a state court class action in California and a federal class action in Florida, each of which is a purported indirect purchaser class action, have been stayed pending disposition of the federal court settlement.
 A separate action by the City of New York for alleged overcharges is also in its early stages.